 To make cheesecake rinse and drain cashews.
 In a food processor, or Vitamix, pulse cashews until they are broken up as much as possible.
 Shake your coconut milk before measuring and add to the cashews with the maple syrup, lemon juice, and vanilla.
 Blend until smooth, scraping down the sides as needed.
 I find the Vitamix will make it the smoothest.
 Pour cheesecake over prepared crust and place in the freezer.

 In a medium saucepan over medium-high heat, melt coconut oil.
-Add sugar and salt.
+Add sugar, water, and salt.
 Cook, stirring constantly, until sugar is completely dissolved, then adjust heat to medium and boil 2 minutes longer.
 Add maple syrup and boil, stirring frequently, until sauce is thick, smooth, and coats a spoon, 2 to 4 minutes longer.
 Remove from heat and cool slightly.
 Pour over pecans adding just enough to cover the pecans, about half.
 Too much caramel and the bars will run as they warm up.
 The reserve can be used for serving or on top of ice cream.

 Pour caramel pecan mixture over cheesecake and freeze for at least 2 hours or until ready to serve.
 If serving at a party remove bars ahead and cut and place back in the freezer until just before ready to enjoy.
 Bars can be removed about 20 minutes before enjoying but do not leave sitting out as the caramel will melt and they will get too soft.
 Enjoy!

 These #vegan Pecan Pie Cheesecake Bars are a #Thanksgiving must! #MeatlessMonday @MeatlessMonday Click To Tweet